polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/config/load-config

 This endpoint loads your configuration settings and returns it to the caller.
 The endpoint can only be invoked by a root user.
+This endpoint is to be considered obsolete and will probably change in a future version of Magic.

 #### POST magic/system/config/save-config

 This endpoint allows you to save your configuration settings.
 The specified paylod will in its entirety overwrite your existing _"appsettings.json"_ file.
 The endpoint can only be invoked by a root user.
+This endpoint is to be considered obsolete and will probably change in a future version of Magic.

 #### GET magic/system/config/setup-status